 - 4.1 The Committee members shall be appointed by the Board in accordance with the ICB Constitution.

-- 4.2 The Board will appoint no fewer than four members of the Committee including two who are independent non-executive members of the Board.
-The Committee Members will be
+- 4.2 The Board will appoint no fewer than four members of the Committee including at least two who are independent non-executive members of the Board.
+The Committee members will be

-- · Non-Executive Member (Chair).
+- Non-executive member (Chair).

-- Non-Executive Member (Deputy Chair).
+- Non-executive member (Deputy Chair).

-- · Chief Finance Officer.
+- Chief Finance Officer.

 - Chief Medical Director.

-- · Chief Nursing Director.
+- Chief Nurse.

-- · Chief People Officer.
+- Chief People Officer.

-- · Chief Transformation Officer.
+- Chief Operating Officer.

-- Chief Primary Care Officer.
+- Chief of Primary Care.

 - 4.3 Members will possess between them knowledge, skills and experience in:

 - Accounting.

 - Financial risk management.

 - Technical, commercial or specialist issues pertinent to the ICB's business.

 - Financial strategy and value for money

 - 4.4 When determining the membership of the Committee, active consideration will be made to equality and diversity.

-- 4.5 Additional attendees will be invited for part 2 of the meeting as relevant to the agenda, including the chief financial officers of NHS providers in BLMK.
+- 4.5 Additional attendees will be invited for part 2 of the meeting as relevant to the agenda, but may include the chief financial officers of NHS providers in BLMK.

-- 4.5 In accordance with the Constitution, the Committee will be chaired by an independent Non-Executive Member of the Board appointed on account of their specific knowledge skills and experience making them suitable to chair the Committee. - 4.6 Committee members may appoint a Deputy Chair from amongst its members.
+- 4.5 In accordance with the Constitution, the Committee will be chaired by an independent non-executive member of the Board appointed on account of their specific knowledge skills and experience making them suitable to chair the Committee. - 4.6 Committee members may appoint a Deputy Chair from amongst its members.